-We recall that the first inelastic threshold $\tin$ for the pion form factor is due to the opening of the $\omega\pi$ channel which corresponds to $\sqrt{\tin}=M_\omega+M_\pi=0.917\,\gev$.
-Below $\tin$ Fermi-Watson theorem (\ref{eq:watson}) relates the phase of the form factor to the $P$-wave phase shift $\delta_1^1(t)$ determined recently with high precision from Roy equations satisfied by the $\pi\pi$ elastic amplitude \cite{ACGL,CGL, KPY,GarciaMartin:2011cn,Caprini:2011ky}.
-We calculate the Omn\`es function (\ref{eq:omnes}) using as input for $t<\tin$ the phase shift $\delta_1^1(t)$ from Refs. \cite{GarciaMartin:2011cn} and \cite{Caprini:2011ky}, which we denote as Madrid and Bern phase, respectively.
+We calculate the Omn\`es function (\ref{eq:omnes}) using as input for $t\le \tin$ the phase shift $\delta_1^1(t)$ from Refs. \cite{Caprini:2011ky} and \cite{GarciaMartin:2011cn}, which we denote as Bern and Madrid phase, respectively.
 Above $\tin$ we use a continuous function $\delta(t)$, which approaches asymptotically $\pi$.
 As shown in \cite{Abbas:2010EPJA}, if this function is Lipschitz continuous, the dependence on $\delta(t)$ of the functions $\omnes(t)$ and $\omega(z)$, defined in (\ref{eq:omnes}) and (\ref{eq:omega}), respectively, exactly compensate each other, leading to results fully independent of the unknown phase in the inelastic region.
 This is one of the important strengths of the method applied in this work.